 My combat deployment in 2004 was a formative experience in my life.
 As the communications petty officer on a 110' patrol boat, my unit engaged in littoral combat operations on the waterways and coasts of Iraq.
 We fought pirates with pistols and knives in the middle of storms at sea.
-Being in constant danger, instilled in me a calm and quiet mind in the face of chaos.
+Being in constant danger and under threat of attack instilled in me a calm and quiet mind in the face of chaos.

-My other deployments included Hurricane Katrina in 2005, where we saved over 20,000 lives.
-The Haiti Earth quake in 2010, and the Deepwater Horizon explosion in 2010.
+My other deployments included Hurricane Katrina in 2005, where we saved over 30,000 lives.
+The Haiti Earth quake in 2010, and the Deepwater Horizon oil rig explosion in 2010.

 After I honorably discharged from the Coast Guard I returned to Washington and began attending college and working full-time.